Force, metric, or mass: Disambiguating causes of uniform gravity: Results

-In another scenario, we can suspend test particles with $\beta_1=0$ at different heights $z_1$.
-Suppose an electric field is setup to cancel the leading gradient of the Earth's gravity using some \textit{a priori} geophysical knowledge, then the residual acceleration
+In the second scenario, we can release test particles from rest $\beta_1=0$ at different heights $h_1$.
+In this case, $\gamma_1=\cosh\rho_1/\gamma_0$ is nontrivial in the presence of GR time dilation, but equations (\ref{eq:aE})-(\ref{eq:aM}) are much simplified.
+Using expansions of the metric (see Methods), suppose an electric field is setup to keep particle ``0'' at rest, then the residual acceleration for particle ``1'' is